Violence overshadows memorial Mass for slain Haitian leader

 Overnight, local media reported the burning of a nearby bridge that connected two communities.

-“He’s my president,” Joseph said of Moïse.
+“He’s my president,” Joseph said.
 “He was connected with the masses. … He was always asking for everyone to sit down together, and the big guys didn’t want to sit down with the poor people.”

 Before the Mass began, several people stood at the entrance and shouted, “Justice for Moïse!
 Justice for Moïse!”